-North Koreans celebrate 'Army day' on Pyongyang's streets as US submarine lurks in the south
+North Koreans celebrate 'Army day' as US submarine lurks in the south

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.